 Flexible response has not only increased the cost of our military preparedness significantly, but has also increased American casualties dramatically as well.
 Reliance on the flexible response logic has kept us in active conflicts since its inception.
 And most importantly, is not a credible military doctrine with which to counter the use of urban guerrilla insurgency tactics that target civilians to undermine belief in the ability of authorities to provide safety from indiscriminate attacks, that is, unless we intend to be like Czarist Russia who suffered terrorism for 100 years between 1817 and 1917.

 What flexible response tells a potential adversary is that they can fight the US, because we are willing to fight them at their level of capability.
 And, this explains, in part, why we have been mired in deadly conventional and non-conventional wars in Vietnam, and the counter insurgency conflicts in Somalia, Bosnia, Iraq, and Afghanistan.
-Telling an enemy that you are willing to fight them by simply countering the level of force they bring to the battlefield and signaling your willingness to do so in their backyard, is not a credible deterrent, and does not deter conflicts, in fact, it inspires them.
+Telling an adversary that you are willing to fight them by simply countering the level of force that they bring to the battlefield, and signaling your willingness to do so in their backyard, is not a credible deterrent, and does not deter conflicts, in fact, it inspires them.

-Although Kennedy was able to find a way not to stumble into a tragic war, as it turns out the lessons of the "Guns of August' that is, that Germany did not want a war was false.
+Although Kennedy was able to find a way not to stumble into a tragic war, as it turns out the lessons of the "Guns of August' that is, that Germany did not want a war were false.
 Germany had wanted and planned for war.

 Nonetheless, in devising the flexible response doctrine, it must have seemed to Kennedy that preventing a nuclear war was the most important thing to be accomplished.
 What was not clear to him was the fact that removing the nuclear deterrent did not mean that a deterrent was not necessary or useful, and that he had invited the escalation of conventional and non-conventional warfare as a result.